 Massage encourages blood flow to the tissue being treated by stimulating the circulatory system.
-As the lymphatic system works in close proximity to the circulatory system, the massage will promote reduced pain and swelling by improving lymphatic flow.
+As the lymphatic system works in close proximity to the circulatory system, the message will promote reduced pain and swelling by improving lymphatic flow.

 Massage has a direct impact on the muscular system by stretching tight muscles, relaxing and releasing overused muscles, reducing spasms and muscular cramping, as well as assisting in tissue regeneration.

 It has been proven that remedial massage can promote a decrease in cortisol, which is produced when we experience pain and stress.
-Massage also promotes an increased level of serotonin and dopamine, which improves your mood, relaxation and assists in relieving pain.
+Massage also promotes an increased level of serotonin and dopamine, which improves your mood, relaxation, and assists in relieving pain.
 This can also have a follow-on effect by reducing anxiety while enhancing sleep, concentration and energy levels.

 By working on the muscles around a joint, massage can increase joint range of motion and assist in increasing joint strength and stabilization.

-Massage for chronic, long standing conditions can be performed at any time.
+Massage for chronic, longstanding conditions can be performed at any time.
 Ideally, the massage should be performed on a regular basis to promote mobility and improved function and to stop conditions from becoming problematic and painful.

-For acute or recent injuries, remedial massage is indicated 72 hours following an injury and after rest and ice therapy has been performed to reduce any inflammation and swelling.
+For acute or recent injuries, remedial massage is indicated 72 hours following an injury and after rest and ice, therapy has been performed to reduce any inflammation and swelling.

 How Long Should You Book for a Massage?

 Physio Works offer massage treatments for 30, 45, 60 or 90-minute appointments.
-Generally, 30 minutes is sufficient time to treat one problem area, for example neck and shoulders.
-45-60 minute appointments are sufficient for 2-3 areas, for example lower back, neck and shoulders, while 60-90 minutes will cover a full body treatment.
+Generally, 30 minutes is sufficient time to treat one problem area, for example, neck and shoulders.
+45-60 minute appointments are sufficient for 2-3 areas, for example, lower back, neck, and shoulders, while 60-90 minutes will cover a full body treatment.

 What Frequency Works Best for a Massage?

 A new injury or condition can often be resolved within a few treatment sessions.
-However, chronic and long standing conditions will often require a series of treatments to return the area to its normal function.
+However, chronic and long-standing conditions will often require a series of treatments to return the area to its normal function.
 This will usually include a number of weekly massages and will gradually be spaced out in frequency until a maintenance stage is reached.

 While everyone’s needs will be a little different depending on your lifestyle, regular massages work best.
-Ideally a maintenance massage should be performed on a regular monthly basis to promote mobility and improved function and to stop conditions from becoming problematic and painful.
+Ideally, a maintenance massage should be performed on a regular monthly basis to promote mobility and improved function and to stop conditions from becoming problematic and painful.

 For advice specific to your body’s needs, please ask your massage therapist how often you should have a massage to function optimally.